emwest/STAT547A/hw08/README.md

 :pencil2: A download button so the user can download their results

+:pencil2: A download button so the user can download their results

 A few notes to myself about using shiny:
 A shiny app operates based on two primary features, a user interface (ui) that the user interacts with and can manipulate and a server, that houses all of the code and takes the manipulations of the user to generate outputs.
 In this way there is "reactivity" between the server and the ui.
 It is a little challenging to wrap ones head around at first.
 I found it important to keep in mind that you write the ui first, this includes all the things the user will see and interact with.
-Once you have drawn that out, you build the server.
+Once you have figured out what features you want the user to manipulate, you build the server.

+This was a challenging assignment because many of the errors that get thrown while running the app are ambiguous and do not identify specific lines, so resolving errors is pretty time consuming.

 A few odd notes:

+KEEP TRACK OF YOUR BRACKETS AND PARENTHESES - this was a real challenge in formatting my ui in particular.
+Many of the errors encountered had to do with a missing or inappropriately placed bracket.

-because the server accesses your app folder, only files associate with the app should be included
+because the server accesses your app folder, only files associated with the app should be included

 create www folder to hold figures/graphics

 A quick and simple way to download a file: url_kitten<- "url here" download.file(url_kitten, "www/kitten.jpg")